astropy/regions/docs/getting_started.rst

 * Regions defined using celestial coordinates, but still in an Euclidean geometry (`~regions.CircleSkyRegion`)
 * Regions defined on the celestial sphere (no examples yet)

-To transform between sky and pixel regions, a word coordinate system (represented by a `~astropy.wcs.WCS` object) is needed.
+To transform between sky and pixel regions, a world coordinate system (represented by a `~astropy.wcs.WCS` object) is needed.
 Some functions for region-based calculations (e.g. filtering a table of sky or pixel positions) as well as functions for region serialisation (e.g. to and from ds9 region string